ayegari89/multivalued_fixed_points/README.md

 pip install -r requirements.txt

-sudo apt install autoconf libtool automake

-Install requirements for Barvinok (we need to install glpk, gmp and ntl)
+## Install requirements for Barvinok (we need to install glpk, gmp and ntl)

 cd ..